Tarlov / Meningeal Cyst Post-Operative Instructions

-Your incision will have steri strips, small adhesive strips along the incision line, or dermabond, a surgical glue.
-Do not be concerned if the strips roll up or fall off.
-It is ideal for the strips to stay on for a week to ten days.
-If the strips remain after ten days you should remove them.
-There will not be any stitches that need to be removed.
-All of the stitches are from the inside of your incision and will absorb over time.
+Your incision will be covered with surgical glue.
+Ideally, it should stay on for a week to ten days, but if it does not, it is no concern.
+Sutures are used if necessary.
+If you have sutures, these will need to be reoved by your primary care physician.
 It is normal for the incision site to itch.
 Call if there is any drainage or excessive swelling from your incision.
 It is not necessary to put any ointments on your incision but if you feel you must, wait until after all the scab is gone around three to four weeks after surgery.

 You may shower and get the incision wet 48 hours after the surgery.
 Do not soak the incision and avoid scrubbing the incision site.
 No tub baths until one month after the surgery.
 (All scab must be sloughed off with no open areas along the incision line before soaking the incision area.)

 It is recommended to avoid driving for three weeks after the surgery.
 If you are doing well and feeling well and not taking narcotic medication you may start driving short distances as early as two weeks.
 At any time you may ride in an automobile for short distances as tolerated.
 If riding for extended periods of time (such as to get back to your home state) include stretch breaks at 45- 60 minute intervals and you may have to lie down in the car.
 For very long travel distances by car, such as eight hours or more, it is recommended the trip be taken in two days or more.

 Pre-arranging for assistance when you land at the gate is highly recommended.
 During the plane ride get up frequently each hour to walk around and stretch.
 Tell your flight attendant you have recently had surgery and will need to move about at times.
 Bring a cushion to sit on if needed.